Kellytom/FileNameTagging/Beginners luck.md

 it looks like this in markdown:
 `## Title`

 When you are done, copy the title of your file.
 Click on the "name your file" box at the top and paste in your filename.
 Add a ".md" extension.
-Clickk on the button at the bottom named "Commit new file"
+Click on the button at the bottom named "Commit new file"

 Click on the Files tab again, and it will give you a list of files in your repo.
+Click on your file to see what it looks like.
+You can also edit it and commit it again.
+There is a preview button on the top left of the editing screen.

+#### What files should I make?

+I recommend doing the readme.md file first because it shows up as soon as someone comes to your repo.

-You are done!
+#### You are done!